Wino (band)

-Wino (stylized as WINO and pronounced "wine-oh") were a Japanese rock band that formed in 1995 and broke up in 2002.
-Originally, the band's name was ボグ・マイトルスター (bogu maitorusuta), which seems to be just gibberish.
+Wino (ワイノ, waino) (stylized as WINO and pronounced "wine-oh") is a Japanese rock band that formed in 1995.
+Originally, the band's name was Bog Myrtle Star (ボグ・マイトルスター, bogu maitorusutā).
 The band was renamed WINO in 1996.
-One of Wino's biggest hits was "Taiyou wa Yoru mo Kagayaku" (The Sun Also Shines at Night), the second opening in the 1999 anime series Hunter × Hunter.
-In February 2024 the band reunited.
+One of Wino's biggest hits was "Taiyo wa Yoru mo Kagayaku" (The Sun Also Shines at Night), the second opening in the 1999 anime series Hunter × Hunter.
+Due to later contractual issues, it became difficult for them to continue major-label activities.
+After finishing the nationwide tour accompanying their 4th album Everlast, they disbanded in November 2002.
+In February 2024, the band reunited.